Sometimes people don’t just leave.

 But they were never the origin of it.

-And maybe reclaiming it doesn’t look like forcing yourself to go back all at once.
+doesn’t look like forcing it all back at once.

 Maybe it starts smaller.

-A song, played quietly, without expectation.
+A song, played quietly.

 A movie watched halfway through.

-A moment where you sit with the discomfort instead of turning away from it.
+instead of turning away from it.

 Not to erase them.

-But to remind yourself that they were never the foundation.
+they were never the foundation.

-Just a presence that passed through.
+Just something that passed through.

-Because the truth — the one that takes time to settle — is this:
+the one that takes time to settle

 They didn’t ruin those things.
-They changed the way you experienced them.

 And that can change again.